Marg0n/MediHouse_Cliient/README.md

-# Medi House
+# Medi House Server

-A robust Diagnostic Center Management System, a full-stack web application that effectively manages appointments, patient records, test results, and administrative tasks for a diagnostic center.
+Server side of A robust Diagnostic Center Management System, a full-stack web application that effectively manages appointments, patient records, test results, and administrative tasks for a diagnostic center.

 Live site: